Why choose to encapsulate your placenta?

 What do I do with it before it is picked up?

-If having a hospital birth, the L&D team will put your placenta in a bio hazard safe container and put it on ice before our arrival.
+If having a hospital birth, most L&D teams are willing to put your placenta in a bio hazard safe container and put it on ice before our arrival.
 Many facilities require you to bring a small cooler to store it in temporarily.

 If having a home birth, it is best to double-bag your placenta in gallon-size freezer bags and then put it on ice or in the refrigerator as soon as possible.

-Regardless of where you give birth, call your Placenta Encapsulator as soon as possible for further instructions and to arrange pick up.
+Regardless of where you give birth, call your Placenta Encapsulator as soon as possible after delivery to arrange pick up.

 When will I get my capsules?

-It takes approximately 24 hours to from the time the encapsulation process is started until the capsules are ready.
+It takes approximately 24-48 hours to from the time the encapsulation process is started until the capsules are ready.
 How soon we are able to start processing your placenta depends on a number of scheduling factors (whether your encapsulator has other placentas to process first, is at a birth, has prior scheduled obligations, etc.).
-After we pick up your placenta, your completed capsules may be delivered to you as quickly as 36 hours later or as long as 4-5 days.
-Don't worry we will drop them off to you.
+After we receive your placenta, your completed capsules may be delivered to you as quickly as 36 hours later or as long as 4-5 days.
+Don't worry we will drop them off to you for convenience within a 20 mile radius.

 There is a $25 non-refundable retainer fee due upfront to secure your spot on our schedule.
 This fee will be applied to your balance at the time of pickup.
 We strongly encourage you to book ahead of time.
 However, we may be able to accommodate last-minute requests, so please don’t hesitate to contact us.